Where To Buy

 Flow NX2-SE 2014 - 2013 Review by The Good Ride

-Still we aren’t huge fans of the quick release but can easily tolerate it because Flow focused on response, allowing the board to flex better under foot, shock absorption and dampening.
+Still, we aren’t huge fans of the quick release but can easily tolerate it because Flow focused on the response, allowing the board to flex better underfoot, shock absorption and dampening.

 I’d personally like to see this base plate combined with a normal high back and straps which goes against Flow’s binding style but it would be better.

-You can also get in and out of these bindings like normal snowboarders do and that is how I’d do it if I owned these bindings.
+You can also get in and out of these bindings as normal snowboarders do and that is how I’d do it if I owned these bindings.